* Trade and North Korea to top agenda for Trump and Xi

 Trump used some of his toughest language yet against North Korea in a wide-ranging address in Seoul on Wednesday that lodged specific accusations of chilling human rights abuses, although he offered no evidence to support the accusations.

 He also called on countries around the world to isolate Pyongyang by denying it "any form of support, supply or acceptance".

 There was no immediate public mention of North Korea from either Trump or Xi as they wrapped up their festivities at the Forbidden City, where Xi gave Trump the rare honour of a personal tour of the UNESCO World Heritage site.

 "Looking forward to a full day of meetings with President Xi and our delegations tomorrow.
 THANK YOU for the beautiful welcome China! zFLOTUS Melania and I will never forget it!"
 Trump said on Twitter after the visit and dinner there.

 Chinese state media praised the tone of the initial get-together on Thursday, part of what China has promised will be a "state visit plus" for Trump.

 "Trump seems to be pragmatic on his Beijing policy, and has no interest in ideological diplomacy.
 He hasn't used the issue of human rights to make trouble for China so far, and this means the Sino-US relationship can focus on substantive matters," influential tabloid the Global Times said in an editorial.
-(Additional reporting by matt Spetalnick, Matthew Miller and John Ruwitch; Writing by Ben Blanchard and Tony Munroe; Editing by Paul Tait)
+(Reporting by Ben Blanchard, Matthew Miller and John Ruwitch; Editing by Paul Tait)